fredrikaverpil/fredrikaverpil.github.io/content/blog/2026-04-10-from-lazynvim-to-vimpack.md

 > [!WARNING]
 >
 > Systematic cross-plugin opts merging is arguably an anti-pattern in
 > traditional Neovim idioms.
-From what I know, it originated with
+From what I know, it originated with lazy.nvim +
 > [LazyVim](https://github.com/LazyVim/LazyVim) and was designed with a distro
 > in mind, where plugins could be cherry-picked by the user.
-Neovim's own
+Neovim's
-> `vim.lsp.config()` uses a similar layered merge, but scoped to a single
+> own`vim.lsp.config()` uses a similar layered merge, but scoped to a single
 > subsystem — not one plugin reaching into another's config.
 >
 > That said, the decentralized approach is appealing to me, compared to tangling